RachelNapier/writers_block_landing_page/README.md

 <div align="center">

-For more infromation on the setup, checkout the docs here → [Tailwindcss Documentations](https://tailwindcss.com/docs/installation)
+For more information on the setup, checkout the docs here → [Tailwindcss Documentations](https://tailwindcss.com/docs/installation)

 </div>